Postdoctoral Faculty & Staff Administrators

 Postdoctoral scholars, fellows and trainees (both VU and VUMC) are processed and appointed through the Office of Postdoctoral Affairs (OPA) in the VU Graduate School, upon the approval of an individual school or college.
 The recruitment and selection of postdoctoral appointees occurs at the individual school or college level in accordance with the procedures and policies in the Appointment and Reappointment Guide for Faculty and Staff Administrators.
 All appointments and reappointments are paperless and managed via a secure, web-based system.

 All postdocs must be appointed to a VU or VUMC academic home department.

 Postdoctoral appointments are one-year terms and may not exceed the maximum five-year term.
 This includes total training time at other institutions.

-- An individual development plan (IDP) is required to be completed by the postdoc and PI 3-6 months after the postdoc's start date and annually thereafter.
+- An individual development plan (IDP) is required to be completed by the postdoc and PI/mentor within the first three months after the postdoc's start date and annually thereafter.
 All IDPs are completed online.